isomerpages/nlb-biblioasia/_apr-to-jun-2013/The Invention of a Tradition: Indo Saracenic Domes on Mosques in Singapore.md

 The Sultan Mosque challenges such narratives and assumptions by showing that the British-Indian Indo-Saracenic style was embraced by local Muslim community leaders in Singapore for their own reasons and purposes.
 Their agency led to the incorporation of domes into the local idea of what a normal, modern mosque should look like, and thus created a new tradition in local architecture.

 <div>
-<b>Ten Leu-Jiun</b> was a Lee Kong Chian Research Fellow in 2012.
+<b>Ten Leu-Jiun</b> was a&nbsp;Lee Kong Chian Research Fellow in 2012.
 She is currently a Research Associate at the NalandaSriwijaya Centre at the Institute of Southeast Asian Studies.
 She is interested in crosscultural
 exchange in art and architecture.</div>

 #### **REFERENCES**